MalcolmMcLean/minixml/README.md

 xml_getdescendants is a fishing expedition.
 It is essentially the XPath query ("//tag"), but implemented far more efficiently.
 It picks out all descendants with the given tag.

 #### Error reporting functions
-The strength of the mininxml parser is its error reporting support.
+The strength of the minixml parser is its error reporting support.
 ```
 int xml_getlineno(XMLNODE *node);
 XMLATTRIBUTE *xml_unknownattributes(XMLNODE *node, ...);